sean-nc/overbond_assignment/README.md

 #### Testing

-To check the testing type `ruby tests.rb` in conole and press enter.
+To check the testing type `ruby tests.rb` in console and press enter.

 #### Adding your own CSV